paperclip-ui/legacy-paperclip/documentation/Syntax/README.md

 };
 ```

-> ☝🏻This assumes that you're using a bundler.

 ## Default components

-Default exports can be defined using the `default` ID:
+Default exports can be defined using `default` for the `as` attribute:

 ```html
 <!-- counter.pc -->